-In order to generate the profile of a tooth, the generating gear has to rotate.
+In order to generate the profile of a tooth, the generating gear must rotate.
 This rotation is equal to a rotation of the vector Ex (Fig. 4) about the axis Y (perpendicular to the drawing plane).

-The introduced new process is called "UNIMILL."
+The introduced, proprietary new process is called UNIMILL.
 The infrastructure and accuracy level of the free-form bevel gear machine are a desirable platform for bevel gear cutting with the UNIMILL process.

 One advantage of the UNIMILL method is the fact that it produces identical bevel gear geometries as produced with face milling cutters.
-Even the generating flats have the same characteristics and angular orientation between the presented method and the face cutter method.
-Figure 5 (left) shows a three- dimensional representation of the conical milling tool as it simulates the face cutter in one instantaneous roll position.
-Since the face cutter would produce in this roll position one generating-flat-per flank (indicated on the outside silhouette in Figure 5), the tapered milling tool will produce the identical flat.
+Even the generating flats have the same characteristics and angular orientation between the presented method and the face milling cutter method.
+Figure 5 (left) shows a three-dimensional representation of the conical milling tool as it simulates the face cutter in one instantaneous roll position.
+Since the face cutter would produce in this roll position one generating flat-per-flank (indicated on the outside silhouette, Fig. 5), the tapered milling tool will produce the identical flat.
 As the rolling motion progresses, further flats will be produced.
 Figure 5 (right) shows how the generating flat sections of the tool silhouette relate to the real generating flats on a flank surface.

-The generating flat orientation of the 5-axis methods E are different to the face milling or face hobbing cutting method, which will introduce in many cases different roll conditions.
-A surface structure which is identical to the original face cutter process is a significant advantage of the UNIMILL process.
-A second advantage of the UNIMILL method is the fact that standard cycles can be applied (super-imposed by said pendulum motion), e.g. - for soft cutting, which leads to manufacturing times of 5 to 50 times that of the processes A and D, which is in most cases only 50% of the manufacturing time of a 5-axis machine using an end mill according to process E. At the same time, the gear accuracy of the UNIMILL method is comparable to the process A and D due to the use of a gear machine tool concept.
+The generating flat orientation of the 5-axis methods E differ from the face milling or face hobbing cutting methods, which will introduce in many cases different roll conditions.
+A surface structure identical to the original face cutter process is a significant advantage of the UNIMILL process.
+A second advantage of this method is the fact that standard cycles can be applied (super-imposed by said pendulum motion); e.g. - for soft cutting that leads to manufacturing times of 10-to-50 times that of the processes A and D - and is, in most cases, only 50% of the manufacturing time of a 5-axis machine using an end mill according to process E. At the same time, the gear accuracy of the UNIMILL method is comparable to the A and D process, due to the use of a gear machine tool concept.

-A third advantage of the UNIMILL method is the unlimited compatibility of the cutting and grinding with face cutters.
-All existing design and optimization computer programs can be used.
-Also the nominal data calculations and correction matrixes which are well established and proven in correction software tools such as G-AGE can be applied without limitation.
-An additional advantage of UNIMILL is the fact that undercut conditions and root fillet geometry are identical to the original geometry, generated by the face cutter process.
-As mentioned earlier, the elimination of undercut in an existing design is not an option because of the roll disturbances this will cause.
+A third advantage of UNIMILL is the unlimited compatibility to the cutting and grinding with face cutters; all existing design and optimization computer programs can be used.
+Also the nominal data calculations and correction matrixes that are well established and proven in correction software tools such as G-AGE can be applied without limitation.
+Yet another advantage of UNIMILL is the fact that undercut conditions and root fillet geometry are identical to the original geometry, generated by the face cutter process.
+As already noted, the elimination of undercut in an existing design is not an option because of the roll disturbances this will cause.

-Even the case of unequal inside and outside blade angles of the analogue face cutter process, a tapered milling cutter with half the included blade angles $(\alpha{IB} + \alpha{OB})/2$ as cone angle can be used if the milling tool will be inclined by $\kappa{mill-tool} = -(\alpha{IB} + \alpha{OB})/2$.
+Even with unequal inside and outside blade angles of the analogue face cutter process, a tapered milling cutter with half the included blade angles $(\alpha{IB} + \alpha{OB})/2$ as cone angle can be used if the milling tool will be inclined by $\kappa{mill-tool} = -(\alpha{IB} - \alpha{OB})/2$.